2022 FairBreak Invitational T20

-The 2022 FairBreak Invitational T20 was a women's Twenty20 cricket competition, which took place from 4 to 15 May 2022 in Dubai.
+The 2022 FairBreak Invitational T20 was a women's Twenty20 cricket competition which took place from 4 to 15 May 2022 in Dubai.
 The tournament, sanctioned by the ICC, was privately-run by FairBreak Global, a company that aims to promote gender equality.
 Players from 35 countries were spread across six teams.
 The tournament was won by Tornadoes, who beat Falcons in the final by 8 wickets.

 Competition format

-Teams played each other team once, with two matches taking place per day.
+Each team played every other team once, with two matches taking place per day.
 The top four teams in the group advanced to the semi-finals.
 All matches took place at the Dubai International Cricket Stadium.

 The group worked on a points system with positions being based on the total points.
 Points were awarded as follows: